ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 This section will answer:

-- what is data?
+- what kinds of data are common in the energy industry?
-- three branches
+- what are the three branches of machine learning?
-- machine learning is programming without programming
+- how does machine learning work?
-- machine learning is dimensionality reduction
+- what is software 2.0?

-Above we discussed two broad approaches to AI - rules based and learning based

-Machine learning is in the learning branch of artificial intelligence.
+Above we discussed two broad approaches to AI - rules based and learning based.
+Machine learning is a sub-branch of the learning approach to AI.

-Importance of data for learning systems - data == experience.

-## What is data?

-Data is central to machine learning - it's one of the three things you need to get it to work:
+Machine learning is a complex topic, that covers a variety of methods, models and algorithms.
+This section will offer ....

+Machine learning is a family of AI approaches where machines from data.
+Data (also referred to as experience) is one of the three ingredients in machine learning:

 <center>
   <code>machine learning = data + compute + algorithm</code>
 </center>
 <p></p>

+Data is so central to machine learning that it's worth asking the question - what is data?

+## What is data?

-Common forms of data in machine learning include:
+Data drives machine learning.
+Common types of data in machine learning include:

 - tabular
 - images